zqwei/explore_ephys_data/README.md

 timetag;
 ```

-#### Get spike time for a neuron in one of lick-right trials
+#### Get spike times for a neuron in one of the lick-right trials
 ```matlab
 cell_idx = 1; % cell at 1st row of the ephysDataset
 nTrial = 2; % the second lick-right trial
 spkTime = ephysDataset(cell_idx).unit_yes_trial_spk_time{nTrial};
 ```
 ##### Extra
 * Try the code for another trial of the same cell in correct right-lick, correct left-lick, error right-lick, and error left-lick conditions.

 #### Run all analyses (see code tasks as follow)
 ```matlab